 - Listen to any sounds you can hear.
 Become highly alert and open to what is already being heard.
 Listen to near and far sounds, observing directly and without effort.

 - When walking, walk slowly and feel each part of your foot coming into contact with and leaving the ground.
 Feel the changing pressure and movement at each part of your feet.

 Research has shown that the brain is plastic and capable of physical changes in response to practise and experience.
 Like a muscle, the more we use our brains in a particular way, the more we strengthen neural pathways improving our ability to perform the activities we practise.

 The more we practise being mindful, the more we strengthen these neural pathways and the more automatic this becomes.
 In addition, the less time we spend in ‘Default Mode’ (i.e. ‘lost in thought’), the more the associated neural pathways are eroded (due to the use it or lose it nature of our brain).
 Mindfulness practise physically rewires our brains.

-Of course, if we wish to maintain the wonderful benefits of mindfulness, we need to continue to practise.
-Without exercise, our mindful muscles will shrink in size.
+Of course, if we wish to maintain the wonderful benefits of mindfulness, we need to continue to practise (and ideally integrate this into our everyday life).
+Intellectual understanding of mindfulness is not enough.
+We may be very intelligent and understand all the benefits of mindfulness including in-depth knowledge of how to practise.
+However, if we do not practise, we will not receive any of the mindfulness benefits.
+Without exercise and practise, our mindful muscles will shrink in size.
 This will allow ‘Default Mode’ to once again become our most prominent setting.